swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

 Here's a step-by-step guide to help you do that.

-- Clean up your cloud provider resources
+- Clean up the cloud provider resources
 - Clean up your local environment
 - Clean up your repository